(Active TB; Active Tuberculosis Infection; Active TB Infection)

 Tuberculosis (TB) is an infection.
 It may be either active or latent.
-Active TB infection most is most common in the lungs, but it can occur in other places in the body.
+Active TB infection is most common in the lungs, but it can occur in other places in the body.
 People with latent TB are infected but do not have the disease.

-Infants, young children, and older adults are more susceptible to TB.
+Babies, young children, and older adults are more likely to get TB when exposed.

-For Active TB
+Active TB may cause:

 American Lung Association